 Many other unnamed creeks also flow into the Trimbelle, scattered along its entire length.
 Some of these flow year-round and may provide spawning habitat.

-The project will restore of nearly 1,000 feet of stream habitat for trout and other aquatic species in the project area, which is located approximately 5 miles west of Ellsworth on Pierce County Road O—just 1/2 mile south of U.S. Highway 10.
+The project restored nearly 1,000 feet of stream habitat for trout and other aquatic species in the project area, which is located approximately 5 miles west of Ellsworth on Pierce County Road O—just 1/2 mile south of U.S. Highway 10.
 This project provides brown trout conservation, protection, and will help reduce the need for stocking of non-wild hatchery brown trout in the river.
-The $69,000 project is projected for completion in summer of 2012.
+The $69,000 project was completed in summer of 2012.

-The project will also connect two previous habitat restoration projects completed in 2000 and 2007 above and below the project site.
+The project connected two previous habitat restoration projects completed in 2000 and 2007 above and below the project site.
 There is a recent Pierce County Park Department (landowner of this project) addition of picnic tables, shelters and parking area adjacent to the project area.
 The project will also lend itself well to educational opportunities and community access including a handicapped accessible fishing area.